 The Federation of American Hospitals ("FAH") is the national representative of investor-owned or managed community hospitals and health systems.
-FAH has nearly 1,000 member hospitals in 46 states and the District of contributed money intended to fund the brief's preparation or submission; and no person other than amici and their members and counsel contributed money intended to fund the brief's preparation or submission.
+FAH has nearly 1,000 member hospitals in 46 states and the District of have consented to the filing of this brief.
+Amici likewise certify that no party's counsel authored this brief in whole or in part; no party or party's counsel contributed money intended to fund the brief's preparation or submission; and no person other than amici and their members and counsel contributed money intended to fund the brief's preparation.